BlockchainCommons/sweeptool-cli/README.md

 3. Another risk is associated with sweeping the funds from output descriptors to output descriptors.
 Here the UTXOs get fragmented and may become dust in which case they will entirely be given to miners.
-Note, that the larger the number of UTXOs that hold a value below the miner fee, the worse the fee estimation function will work.
+Note, that the larger the portion of UTXOs that hold a value below the miner fee, the worse the fee estimation function will work.
+Every UTXO (non dust) pays the same amount in fees.

 ### Roadmap